Getting the Most Out of Auggie

 • "What would make you distrust this claim?"

 Why this matters: Proof questions expose sales friction.
-Trust is contextual, not declarative.
+Trust is contextual — it has to be earned, not declared.

 Using Persona-to-Persona Reactions

 You can explicitly ask personas to react to each other.
-Strong examples:
+This is where sessions shift from interviews to real group dynamics.

 • "Sophia, what do you think about David's concern?"